UZI-LOADED/QRLJackerPhantom/README.md

-# QRLJackerPhantom
+# QRLJacker Phantom Edition

-"QRLJacker Phantom Edition" — a professional, fully automated, attack-ready toolkit.
+This is an advanced educational toolkit for simulating QRLJacking attacks.